The International Arbitration Review: Japan

 Tribunal involvement in settlement

-It is worth noting that, under the JAA, an arbitral tribunal is explicitly permitted to assist in the settlement of civil disputes subject to arbitral proceedings if both parties have consented in writing (Article 38.4 and 38.5 of the JAA).
+Under the JAA, an arbitral tribunal is explicitly permitted to assist in the settlement of civil disputes subject to arbitral proceedings if both parties have consented in writing (Article 38.4 and 38.5 of the JAA).
 This reflects Japanese court procedures that allow a judge to attempt to settle a dispute even if that has not been requested by the parties (Article 89 of the Japanese Code of Civil Procedure).
 Under the JAA, the parties may at any time withdraw their consent to the tribunal's involvement in settlement, but such withdrawal of consent must also be in writing (Article 38.5 of the JAA).

 iii Structure of the courts

 The Japanese courts' jurisdiction over arbitral proceedings is limited by Article 4 of the JAA to the matters explicitly set out in the JAA.
-For example, the Japanese courts have jurisdiction over matters relating to the service of notice (Article 12), the appointment or removal of arbitrators (Article 17, 19, 20), challenges to an arbitral tribunal's decision that the tribunal has jurisdiction (Article 23), assistance with evidence-taking (Article 35) and setting aside or enforcing arbitral awards (Article 44, 46), but only when the requirements provided in these corresponding provisions of the JAA are satisfied.
+For example, the Japanese courts have jurisdiction over matters relating to the service of notice (Article 12), the appointment or removal of arbitrators (Articles 17, 19, 20), challenges to an arbitral tribunal's decision that the tribunal has jurisdiction (Article 23), assistance with evidence-taking (Article 35) and setting aside or enforcing arbitral awards (Articles 44, 46), but only when the requirements provided in these corresponding provisions of the JAA are satisfied.